Electors may belong to one of the following categories of enrolment:

 If you are going overseas you should let the Commission know.

 If you have a fixed address overseas you can arrange for voting papers to be posted to you.
 Register online or download a form to become an overseas elector (external link).

 If you are going overseas and believe that you will not be able to vote whilst overseas, then you should complete the overseas notification form (PDF, external link).

 Electors who live in Australia but have no permanent residential address can apply for enrolment as a no fixed address elector.
 This includes people who are homeless, living in transitional or crisis accommodation or who are itinerant.

 This is not available to people who have a permanent home address but who are temporarily living elsewhere.
 For example, itinerant workers living away from home for periods of time, or persons travelling around Australia on extended holidays, but who have a permanent home to which they intend to return, do not qualify.
 People in these categories should remain enrolled for their home address.

 Prisoners who are serving a sentence of less than one year may vote in State elections.
 To enrol or update your details as a prisoner complete the registration form (external link).

 If you are unable to sign your name or make your mark due to a physical disability, you can get someone else to complete this enrolment form (external link) and sign it on your behalf.

-Contact the Commission if you would require further assistance.
+Contact the Commission if you require further assistance.